 This is our third in a series of responses to the federal government’s Green Paper on Canada’s current national security framework.
 The Green Paper generally argues in favour of the current national security framework and defends the changes made by Bill C-51.
 In these brief posts, CCLA will provide context for the discussion and dig deeper into the key issues raised in the consultation.
 We will discuss why there is no incompatibility between a strong commitment to national security and a strong commitment to our Charter rights and freedoms, and explain the concerns we raise in our Charter Challenge to the Anti-terrorism Act, 2015.
 In the end, we hope this information helps you decide what position you would like to take on national security reform.
 This week, we discuss the creation by Bill C-51 of the Security of Canada Information Sharing Act (SCISA).
 This Act is one piece of the omnibus C-51 that is highlighted in our constitutional challenge to the Anti-Terrorism Act, 2015 (the “ATA, 2015”).
 Make your voice heard!
-In the next few months (until December 15), Canadians have the opportunity to take part in our country’s first online National Security Consultation, giving you a chance to inform the government of your views on how we should best address national security issues.
-There will also likely be consultation activities, yet to be announced, that extend into 2017.
-CCLA has been and will continue to be active in the consultation.
-Recently, our Executive Director and General Counsel Sukanya Pillay attended a roundtable discussion in Ottawa at the invitation of the Ministers of Public Safety and Justice, and staff members attended and spoke at the public consultation held by the Standing Committee on Public Safety and National Security (SECU) in Toronto.
-We are also preparing written submissions for both the SECU Committee and the government consultation.
+The first online National Security Consultation is over, but we now have a new national security bill before Parliament, Bill C-59.
+There will likely be consultation activities, yet to be announced, in the fall of 2017.
+CCLA has a C-59 campaign and will to be active in any and all consultations.
+See our detailed submission in response to the Green Paper here!

 The Security of Canada Information Sharing Act (SCISA)